buchanankerswell/xtal-sttl/README.md

 ## Calculating Stokes Velocity

 Switch to the `Stokes Velocity` tab and click `Calculate Velocity`.
-The results and visualizations with automatically generate.
+The results and visualizations will generate.

 ![](assets/images/demo-calc-velocity.gif)